mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 ![needlesly complex](https://www.jta.org/wp-content/uploads/2012/05/url.gif)

-Above...a needlessly complicated contraption from Rube Goldberg. 😂
+Above...a needlessly complicated contraption from Rube Goldberg. :grin:

 > Cyclomatic complexity is a software metric used to indicate the complexity of a program.
 It is a quantitative measure